 900,000 violates it, 800,000 violates it.

-You're sort of bringing a stress one for English philosophy here to immigration, and that's never what the United States has been about.
+You're sort of bringing a press one for English philosophy here to immigration, and that's never for Jim.

-This whole notion of well, they could learn, you know, they have to learn English before they get to the United States.
+This whole notion of, well, they could learn, you know, they have to learn English before they get to the United States.

 Are we just going to bring in people from Great Britain and Australia?